w3security/cli/help/cli-commands/code.md

 The `w3security code` command finds security issues using Static Code Analysis.

-For more information see [CLI for Snyk Code](https://docs.w3security.io/w3security-code/cli-for-w3security-code)
+For more information see [CLI for w3security Code](https://docs.w3security.io/w3security-code/cli-for-w3security-code)

 ## `w3security code` command and the help docs